meatqueen/1701QCA-Assessment2/index.md

 **method 1**

-If PS is 0, and within X time it is >500, count that as a beat, otherwise the time expires and repeat.
+If Pulse Signal (PS) is 0, and within X time it is >500, count that as a beat, otherwise the time expires and repeat.
 Make  a counter for the beats and after 15 seconds display beats per minute.

 **method 2**